chiragvartak/ytdl/README.md

 ## Miscellaneous Info

 1. This tool is intended to simply *clone and run*.
 No additional configuration should be required apart from setting the API key and the proxy.
-And yes, you can run it on both Linux and Windows.
+(And yes, you can run it on both Linux and Windows. - Nope, not right now.)

 2. The file that contains the list of songs (I simply refer to it as `songs.txt`) should separate different songs by at least a newline.
 Also make sure to have one song on a single line.